The Boy and the Beast (2015): The Reality Behind How Kyuta Tracked Down His Father

 If you do not have documents to verify your identity, we will verify your identity by asking questions orally, etc.(Original Text in Japanese)

-Source: Toride City “Presentation of identity verification documents is required when submitting notifications regarding Family Registers or Resident Records, or applying for certificates”, in Japanese
+Source: Toride City “Presentation of identity verification documents is required when submitting notifications regarding Family Registers or Resident Records, or applying for certificates“

 本人確認できる書類をお持ちでない場合、口頭等で質問をすることで本人確認をさせていただきます。

-Summary: The “Restoration of Resident Record” Depicted in the Movie
+Summary: The Brilliant “Restoration of Resident Record” Sequence

-- Go to the office of the Registered Domicile
+- Visit the Office of the Registered Domicile

-- Apply for the issuance of the “Family Register” and the “Supplementary Family Register.”
+- He applies for the issuance of both his “Family Register” and the “Supplementary Family Register.”

 - Identity Verification

-- Since he has no ID, he undergoes “Oral Verification” by the staff and clears it by answering his date of birth, family composition, etc.
+- Because he lacks a physical ID, he is subjected to “Oral Verification” by the clerk and successfully clears it by accurately answering questions about his birth date, family composition, and past addresses.

-- Discover that not only his past addresses but also his father’s “current address” is listed on that document (because they are in the same registry).
+- He looks at the document and is shocked to discover that it lists not only his past addresses but also his father’s “current, active address” (because they remain in the same legal registry).

-- Take these documents to the office of the place where he currently lives (or will start living) (Shibuya Ward Office in the movie) and submit a “Notification of Moving In.”
-The resident record is restored.
+- He takes these verified documents to the ward office of the place he currently lives (Shibuya Ward) and formally submits a “Notification of Moving In.”
+His legal resident record is successfully restored.

-In this way, the scene in The Boy and the Beast can be said to be a depiction with sufficient reality, provided we accept the premise that he “remained in his father’s family registry.”
+When viewed through this lens, the scene in The Boy and the Beast is not a lazy plot hole.
+Provided we accept the baseline premise that he “remained in his father’s family registry,” it is a meticulously researched, highly realistic sequence.

-Reference: Why Was the Resident Record Deleted (Ex Officio Deletion)?
+Reference: Why Was the Resident Record Deleted in the First Place?

-In the first place, why was Kyuta’s resident record “deleted (ex officio deletion)”?
-This is because Kyuta had been missing for eight years, and the administration determined that there was “no reality of residence” at the registered location of the resident record.
+This happens because Kyuta had been officially missing for eight years.
+The municipal administration eventually determined that there was “no reality of residence” at his registered address.

-“Ex officio deletion” refers to a procedure where, based on the Basic Resident Registration Act, the municipality deletes a resident record under administrative authority when it determines that “the person does not actually live at the address listed on the resident record.”
+“Ex officio deletion” refers to a strict legal procedure under the Basic Resident Registration Act.
+A municipality possesses the administrative authority to forcibly delete a resident record when it conclusively determines that “the person does not actually live at the address listed.”

 English Translation: